BoPythonAI/Image_captioning_project/README.md

 ```

 For training, We have included the training samples for progressive fine-tuning in the corresponding **src** directory.
 Configure training with configs/accel_no_ds.yaml.
-For inference and Evaluation, we can use  We can use the eval_utils.py and inference_blip2.py files in the inference directory.
+For inference and Evaluation, we can use the eval_utils.py and inference_blip2.py files in the inference directory.

 ## Demo